Whirlywirld: Biography

 Whirlywirld would go on to play only fourteen performances in their entire career.
 Gradually, the personnel within the band changed, in accordance with a change in direction, Richards, Jackson and Smith departed.
-Richards went on to two popular local 'underground' bands in Melbourne, Equal Local and Hot Half Hour, and more recently records and performs as Disturbed Earth.
+Richards and Jackson went on to two popular local 'underground' bands in Melbourne, Equal Local and Hot Half Hour, In the 2000s Richards records and performs as Disturbed Earth.
 Arnie Hanna came in on guitar and Greg Sun on bass.
 During this period Murphy played an array of percussion devices, natural, electronic or otherwise and Olsen even played saxophone, clarinet, tape loops as well as keyboards.
 This incarnation of the band recorded at York St. Studios in December, 1979.
 Four of these tracks came out on a 12" EP, again titled Whirlywirld in February 1980.

 After the band split, Olsen and Murphy went on to form firstly The Beast Apparel, and then Hugo Klang, which performed a handful of gigs in England, and recorded a single, "Beat Up The Old Shack", released in Australia on Prince Melon Records.
 Olsen and Murphy then went on to form Orchestra of Skin and Bone, before their musical partnership ended with Olsen going to form NO in the late 1980s.

 Hanna and Murphy later played with Olsen and Michael Hutchence in the band Max Q.

 A version of one of Whirlywirld's songs, "Win/Lose", was re-recorded by Olsen in 1986 for inclusion in the film Dogs in Space.
 Hutchence sang the early Whirlywirld song, "Rooms for the Memory" on the soundtrack, and the song became a hit on the mainstream Australian charts in 1987.
 The remixed version of "Win/Lose" was also released as a single by Olsen.